A Stunning Janggu Performance At Jeongdong Theater Seoul with Trazy

 Go And See ‘The Palace’

-The Palace is running each Tuesday to Sunday at 4 PM from 5th of April till the 31st of July 2018.
+The Palace is running each Tuesday to Sunday at 4 PM.

 My trip Jeongdong Theater Seoul was sponsored by Trazy; but obviously thoughts and opinions are my own.
 Trazy is a foreigner friendly booking platform with all sorts of ‘discounted’ package deals from skiing to K-pop performances!